mailcow/mailcow-dockerized-docs/docs/u_e-exchange-onprem.md

 ## Set up Connectors in Exchange
 All mail traffic now goes through Exchange.
 At this point the Exchange Online Protection already filters all incoming and outgoing mails.
-Now we need to setup two connectors to relay incoming mails from our Exchange Service to the mailcow and another one to allow mails relayed from the mailcow to our exchange service.
+Now we need to set up two connectors to relay incoming mails from our Exchange Service to the mailcow and another one to allow mails relayed from the mailcow to our exchange service.
 You can follow the [official guide from Microsoft](https://docs.microsoft.com/exchange/mail-flow-best-practices/use-connectors-to-configure-mail-flow/set-up-connectors-to-route-mail#2-set-up-a-connector-from-microsoft-365-or-office-365-to-your-email-server).

 !!! warning
     For the connector that handles mails from your mailcow to Exchange Microsoft offers two ways of authenticating it.
 The recommended way is to use a tls certificate configured with a subject name that matches an accepted domain in Exchange.
 Otherwise you need to choose authentication with the static ip address of your mailcow.